 Source: Orchid Health

-5. Customer reviews and satisfaction
+4. Customer reviews and satisfaction

 Orchid Health's DNA test has received both praise and criticism.
 Many hopeful parents appreciate the peace of mind it offers despite its high price of $2,500 per embryo.

 Orchid Health's pricing for genetic testing services is not explicitly stated on its website.
 It mentions that Preimplantation Whole-Genome Sequencing costs around $12,500 for an IVF cycle with five biopsied embryos.
 These prices may vary depending on the clinic, the complexity of individual cases, and additional testing done.
+The platform also offers financing services for fertility treatments via CapexMD.

 Compared to tellmeGen, which offers a more budget-friendly option with its Family DNA Starter Kit, Orchid Health's pricing can be significantly higher.
+That said, budget-friendly options can have limited screening parameters from Orchid Health or use outdated technology that may not offer complete results.

 Verdict: Is Orchid DNA testing right for you?

-But the service has a few downsides.
-Orchid only focuses on reproductive health without considering mental well-being or lifestyle habits.
-Also, the service can be expensive.
+Orchid Health can be a decent choice for prospective parents looking for an embryo DNA testing service.
+Still, the service has a few downsides.
+Orchid only focuses on reproductive health without considering broader physical and cognitive traits that parents may want to know.
+Also, the service can be quite expensive.

 Here is a summary of Orchid Health's key pros and cons: